 Crispy, chewy, moist, sweet, naturally gluten-free and no refined sugar!
 These oatmeal lactation cookies offer loads of nutrient-dense ingredients, like brewer's yeast, to help boost a new mother's milk supply.

-But don’t worry, anyone can enjoy these delicious and nutritious treats, and feel less guilt in the process!
+And don't worry, anyone can enjoy these delicious and nutritious treats, and feel less guilt in the process!

 - 2 cups old-fashioned or quick-cooking oats